 - Heaviness – The AMQP suffers from being extremely heavyweight.
 As a result, it can’t be used in smaller or lower-powered IoT devices.
 This is why its use within IoT remains limited and primarily within the banking industry.

 - Not user friendly – Unlike HTTP – more on that later – AMQP is not user friendly.
-This, along with its heavy weight, puts most developers off using it as an IoT protocol.
+This, along with its heavy processing requirements, puts most developers off using it as an IoT protocol.

 HTTP (Hypertext Transfer Protocol)